DomoApps/domo-phoenix/README.md

 ## Documentation

 This README provides a quick overview of how to use Phoenix.
 For more detailed information, please see the [Documentation](https://domoapps.github.io/domo-phoenix/).
+A [guide](domoapp-starter/README.md) to using Phoenix can be found in the [domoapp-starter](domoapp-starter) folder.

 ## Usage